Reviewing error messages in Next.js App Router

 Running this on your codebase

 Via the MCP server (writing new errors): Claude Code consults ContentRX when you write a new toast or error page.
-Violations surface before the code lands.
+Findings surface before the code lands.

 on: